 There are many scholarships, grants, awards and fellowship opportunities available to undergraduate and graduate students in the Department of Geological and Environmental Sciences at Western Michigan University.
-Most of our departmental scholarships are made possible through endowments and gifts and are awarded as they become available.
+Most of our departmental scholarships are made possible through endowments and gifts.
 Graduate students are eligible to receive financial assistance in the form of teaching assistantships and research assistantships; these awards are limited in number and awarded on competitive basis.
-Additionally, the department awards travel grants to eligible students for attending seminars, presentations and research conferences.
+Additionally, the department provides additional financial support for students attending research conferences.

 Departmental scholarships and awards